Carl Venth

 Carl Venth (February 16, 1860 – January 29, 1938) was a German-American composer, violinist, conductor, music educator, and scholar.
 He was a leading classical music figure in Texas in the first half of the twentieth century and was one of the early music directors of the Dallas Symphony Orchestra.

 Early life and education

-Venth was born in Cologne, Germany, the son of Carl Venth and Friderika von Turkowitz.
+Venth was born in Cologne, Kingdom of Prussia, the son of Carl Venth and Friderika von Turkowitz.
 He began learning the violin at age 9 with his father.
 Carl studied at the Friedrich Wilhelm-Gymnasium; at the Cologne Conservatory, where he learned the violin with George Japha and composition with Ferdinand Hiller, Gustav Jensen, and Otto Klauwell; and at the Brussels Conservatory, where he studied violin with Henryk Wieniawski and from which he graduated in 1877.